Laoukings/TNM031/Lab4_AgentSudo_writeup.md

 - **Device type**: Specifies the type of device being used, such as mobile, desktop, or tablet.
 </details>

-Therefore, the answer to the question "How do you redirect yourself to a secret page?" is **user-agent**.
+The answer to the question "How do you redirect yourself to a secret page?" is **user-agent**.

 #### What is the agent's name?